FAIR-biomed/fair-biomed.github.io/docs/plugins.md

 The build script also performs some checks and signals development hints.
 After a successful library build, reload the extension in the browser, navigate to a relevant page (or refresh an existing tab), and check whether relevant queries provide the expected output.

+## Shared code

+Several plugins perform very similar actions, for example to detect whether a query string is a gene symbol, an identifier, or a genomic position.
+Some of these common tasks can be performed via shared libraries.

+Shared libraries / modules are stored under the `library` folder in files that begin with an underscore.
+These can be imported in any plugin.

+ - `_querytools.js` - provides convenience functions to parse query strings and determine if they are gene symbols, identifiers, etc. This library is useful to streamline writing the `claim(query)` function.
+ - `_messages.js` - provides a set of error messages.

 ## Examples

 Existing plugins in the library folder can be used as templates.
 The list here contains some plugins that contain certain specific design patterns.